The Family Ties Matter campaign aims to persuade the government

 in adulthood and to stop discriminating against them

-The government's decision to extend civil partnerships to opposite sex couples who want fiscal rights and legal protections but choose not to marry highlights the injustice facing the only people who have no possibility of any joint rights or protections at all through any means.
+The decision to extend civil partnerships to opposite sex couples who want fiscal rights and legal protections but choose not to marry highlights the injustice facing the only people who have no possibility of any joint rights or protections at all through any means.

 What have rights such as inheritance tax deferral and freedom from complications over inheriting tenancies to do with sex?